Tap the text to show or hide reading controls.

 “Valerian changed a long time ago.”

-“Sister.
-You are the Empire’s youngest Knight Commander.
+“Sister — you are the Empire’s youngest Knight Commander.
 Whether by sheer strength of arms or by mere standing, you outstrip anyone else in this house.
 Even Brother Valerian has to bow his head a notch in your presence.”

 I gestured at my own sickly body, lying in the bed.